jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.17 HypsometricAnalysis

-Calculates a hypsometric curve for one or more DEMs..
+Calculates a hypsometric curve for one or more DEMs.

 *Parameters*: